freakone/CarND-Vehicle-Detection/README.md

 Scales switching was done in the same file (lines `132-135`).

-I ended up with four scales: 1 and 1.5
+I ended up with two scales: 0.9 and 1.6

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?